dgraph-io/dgraph/wiki/content/query-language/index.md

 By default the shortest path is returned.
 With `numpaths: k`, the k-shortest paths are returned.
 With `depth: n`, the shortest paths up to `n` hops away are returned.

-{{% notice "note" %}}If no predicates are specified in the `shortest` block, no path can be fetched as no edge is traversed.{{% /notice %}}

 {{% notice "note" %}}
-You can set a deadline for your query context if your query takes too long.
+- If no predicates are specified in the `shortest` block, no path can be fetched as no edge is traversed.
+- If you're seeing queries take a long time, you can set a [gRPC deadline](https://grpc.io/blog/deadlines) to stop the query after a certain amount of time.
 {{% /notice %}}

 For example: